Reflection on Matthew 4:12-23 ~

-Have you wondered if in words and actions you are teaching and proclaiming like Jesus’s first disciple?
-Is the spiritual healing you are doing in Jesus’s name worth the battles like John the Baptist you might be enduring?
-Is Jesus’s light within overshadowing the darkness in the world that surrounds you?
-Do not forget to withdraw every day to pray, filling yourself with peace, hope, joy, love so that the answers are yes.
+Have you wondered if you are teaching and proclaiming like Jesus’s first disciples in words and actions?
+Is the spiritual healing you are doing in Jesus’s name worth the John the Baptist type spiritual battles that you might be enduring?
+Is Jesus’s light within overtaking the darkness in the world that surrounds you?
+Do you withdraw every day to pray, filling yourself with peace, hope, joy and love so that your heart lets you know the answers to these types of contemplative questions are a definite ”Yes”?

 Matthew 4 New Revised Standard Version Catholic Edition (NRSVCE)